Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ### assert(condition:Dynamic, message:String)
 Throw an error massage if the `condition` arguement returns `false` or `nil`.
 If the assertion passes, it returns all values passed to it.

-- `condition` - The codition to use.
+- `condition` - The specified condition for the function to execute the error.
 - `message` - The error message to be genarate.

 Example: